Are You Maximizing Your Social Security Retirement Income?

 The amount of benefit reduction will depend upon the actual type of Social Security benefit you are receiving.
 For example: Your individual retirement benefit is reduced by 5/9 of one percent (or 0.0056) for each month that you receive benefits prior to reaching your full retirement age.

 Currently, the full benefit age is 66 for people born from 1943 to 1954, and it gradually rises to age 67 for those born in 1960 or later.
 If you wait to claim your benefits, until you reach your full retirement age or up until the maximum threshold of 70, your benefits will be greater than if you begin receiving payments early.
 For example: If you opt to delay taking your Social Security retirement benefits, your benefits will be increased by a certain percentage each year (depending on your date of birth).
 The percentage of increase is calculated using simple interest (not compounded).
 The increase will cease once you reach age 70 even if you have not yet taken receipt of your benefits.
-As of (when?), tor anyone born in 1943 or later, the yearly percentage increase for delaying benefits is 8%.

 Can I work and still receive Social Security benefits?